Our most popular posts of 2016

 Here we look at how Laser Eye Surgery has gone from a scalpal-based procedure that relies on human hands, to a bladeless one that uses high-precision lasers and safety systems like eye-tracking technology.
 We also look at how — no matter how hard you try — there’s virtually nothing you can do to disrupt the outcome of the treatment.

 Is 2017 the year you decide to have Laser Eye Surgery?
-Visit our blog to find our more or speak with one of our friendly clinic coordinators to get your journey underway.
+Visit our blog to find our more or speak with one of our Patient Care Coordinators to get your journey underway.